kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Be slow of tongue and quick of eye. - Miguel de Cervantes
+    ## The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary. - Thomas Edison